KonTheCat/AzureBootUP/AZ-104/AZ-104SessionDescriptionsAndHomework.md

     3. What are some unique features and characteristics to keep in mind when implementing a Recovery Services vault?
     4. Does Azure provide a uniform monitoring experience?
 How would you describe the overall experience to a coworker?
 3. Due before the start of the next week's lessons: Go through labs of lessons 10 and 11 here: https://microsoftlearning.github.io/AZ-104-MicrosoftAzureAdministrator/

+## Week 9 - Take AZ-104 Exam - no sessions, next session is start of AZ-305 section on 11/11/2023

+### Description

+During this week and weekend you are expected to take the AZ-104 exam.
+Please treat this one seriously.
+Some say that this is harder than the architect certification after this one.

+### Homework

+1. You may use the practice assessment for AZ-104 found here to practice: https://learn.microsoft.com/en-us/certifications/practice-assessments-for-microsoft-certifications#availability
+2. Please complete the capstone before the start of the next section.
+It is designed to practice many of the areas we covered in this course.